miniCruzer/PyQdbS/README.md

 This table is from the Flask-WTF documentation page [here](https://flask-wtf.readthedocs.io/en/latest/form.html#recaptcha).
 You can see more settings for the HTML forms in this application [here](https://flask-wtf.readthedocs.io/en/latest/config.html).

+## Admin

+The admin interface is enabled by default, and can be disabled by setting `PQYDBS_ENABLE_ADMIN` to False.
+Use the command `flask admin` to create an administrator user.
+The password will be printed out.
+If you forget the password, you can re-run `flask admin`.

 ## Notice

 This is my first time working with Flask and Bootstrap.
 If you have any suggestions, or anything I'm doing is Not The Right Thing To Do, please open an issue.